Aggressive Fort Hood Military Defense Attorneys

 The hard-hitting court martial lawyers at Gonzalez & Waddington have developed a reputation for defending service members at Army installations such as Fort Hood.
 If you are stationed at Fort Hood and are accused of a military offense, then retaining the most experienced military criminal defense attorney can be the difference between spending decades in prison versus winning your case or redeeming your career.
-Our defense lawyers represent Fort Hood service members in both UCMJ and administrative matters to include defending Sailors suspect of of sex assault, murder, and other offenses under the UCMJ.
+Our defense lawyers represent Fort Hood service members in both UCMJ and administrative matters to include defending Sailors suspect of sexual assault, murder, and other offenses under the UCMJ.

 Unlike most civilian defense attorneys or your free US Army counsel, pleading guilty is not something we commonly do.
-Our firm make the Army to prove their case beyond a reasonable doubt.
+Our firm makes the Army to prove their case beyond a reasonable doubt.
 We take almost every case to trial and fight the allegations in front of a military jury.

 Fort Hood Court Martial Lawyers